Abbas Mirza Farman Farmaian

-Prince Abbas Mirza Farman Farmaian Qajar (1890–1935) was an Iranian prince of the Qajar dynasty, the second son of Prince Abdol-Hossein Mirza Farmanfarma of Persia, one of the most preeminent political figures of his time and of the royal Princess Ezzat ed-Dowleh Qajar, the daughter of king Mozaffar-al-Din Shah.
-He was named after his great-grand father, crown prince Abbas Mirza son of Fath Ali Shah Qajar.
+Prince Abbas Mirza Farman Farmaian Qajar (1890–1935) was a Persian prince of the Qajar dynasty, the second son of Prince Abdol-Hossein Mirza Farmanfarma, one of the most influential political figures of Qajar Iran, and of Princess Ezzat ed-Dowleh Qajar, the daughter of Mozaffar-al-Din Shah Qajar and his first wife Taj ol-Molouk.
+He was named after his great-grandfather, Crown Prince Abbas Mirza, the son of Fath-Ali Shah Qajar.

 Education

-When in 1899, due to the intrigues of the Shah of Iran's entourage, Abdol-Hossein Farmanfarma was exiled to Baghdad in Ottoman Mesopotamia, he sent his three elder sons to Beirut, to the College of Saint Joseph, A school administered by Jesuit fathers.
-At that time, Firouz was twelve years old, Abbas ten, and Mohammad Vali nine years old.
+When in 1899, due to the intrigues of the Shah of Persia's entourage, Abdol-Hossein Mirza Farmanfarma was exiled to Baghdad in Ottoman Mesopotamia, he sent his three oldest sons to Beirut, to the College of Saint Joseph, a school administered by Jesuit fathers.
+At that time, Firouz Nosrat-ed-Dowleh III was twelve years old, Abbas ten and Mohammad Vali Mirza Farman Farmaian nine years old.

-Abdol-Hossein Farmanfarma had progressive ideas and believed that to lead Persia into the modern world, his children ought to study in European schools and universities as opposed to receiving a classical education.
-In 1903 Firouz left Beirut for the Lycee Janson de Sailly in Paris.
-A year later the two young princes still in Lebanon, set out for Europe, accompanied by a French tutor, monsieur Andre Montadon.
-At a stop in Constantinople, Mohammad Hossein, the fourth son of Farman Farma, and a young cousin, Hossein Gholi, joined them for the journey.
+Abdol-Hossein Farmanfarma had progressive ideas and believed that to lead Persia into the modern world, his children should study in European schools and universities as opposed to receiving a purely classical education.
+In 1903, Firouz left Beirut for the Lycee Janson de Sailly in Paris.
+A year later, the two young princes, still in Lebanon, set out for Europe accompanied by their French tutor, Monsieur Andre Montadon.
+At a stop in Constantinople, Mohammad Hossein Mirza Firouz, the fourth son of Farmanfarma, and a young cousin, Hossein Gholi, joined them for the journey.

-Abbas Mirza, was a sensitive young man who appreciated nature and the human environment.
+Abbas Mirza was a sensitive young man who appreciated nature and the human environment.
 He liked literature, the arts, photography, Italian operas, and history, though ultimately, he was destined for a military and political career.
-He was also fluent in English, French, and Arabic.
+He was also fluent in English, French and Arabic.

 The young prince toured a number of European countries before finally settling down.
-Abbas Mirza was sent to Harrow School, before training as an officer at the Royal Military College, Sandhurst, England.
+Abbas Mirza was sent to Harrow School, before training as an officer at the Royal Military College, Sandhurst.
 He also studied at the Universite de Liege.
-Finally, he spent a year with the French Alpine troops (Chasseurs ALpins), before returning to Persia.
-On his return he wrote a book in Persian entitled One Year in the French Army (Published 1910) which was dedicated to the young king Ahmad Shah Qajar and his war minister, Azzam.
+Finally, he spent a year in France with the Chasseurs Alpins before returning to Persia.
+On his return, he wrote a book in Persian titled One Year in the French Army (Published 1910) which he dedicated to his cousin the young Ahmad Shah Qajar.

-In 1911, Abbas Mirza married Zahra Soltan Ezzat os-Saltaneh, daughter of Nezam os-Saltaneh.
+In 1911, Abbas Mirza married Zahra Soltan Ezzat al-Saltaneh, daughter of Reza Gholi Khan Nezam al-Saltaneh.
 She was a young lady very much interested in the arts and a fluent French speaker.
-In the same year, Abbas Mirza became a member of the Persian delegation that was sent to London for the coronation of King Geordge the Fifth.
-While in London, he found a book on the diplomatic relations between Persia and Napoleon which he then translated.
+In the same year, Abbas Mirza attended the coronation of King George V. While in London, he found a book on the diplomatic relations between Persia and Napoleon which he then translated.
 The book was published in Tehran with the title The relationship of Napoleon and Iran.